 We’ve heard that Blockchain will ‘reshape entire industries like financial services, healthcare, transport and logistics.’
 But looking beyond the hype, what are the real-world business benefits of the technology?
 And where should Blockchain sit in the great big digital transformation journey?

-The reality is that, like many technologies, Blockchain is still a long ways from widespread adoption.
+The reality is that, like many technologies, Blockchain is still a long way from widespread adoption.
 But on the other hand, it’s probably still a lot closer than many businesses may think.
 Especially the 77% majority of CIOs that say they have no interest whatsoever in the technology.

 By 2026, the business value added to the economy by blockchain will be a staggering $360 billion.
 Four years after that, it’ll be more than $3 trillion.
 And it’s the companies that are investing in Blockchain tech today that will reap those benefits tomorrow.
 While others will be stuck wondering how they fell so far behind.
-So, businesses need to start planning and piloting the technology today if they want to keep competetive tomorrow.
+So, businesses need to start planning and piloting the technology today if they want to keep competitive tomorrow.

 And What Does it Mean for Your Business?